JasonLannel/sparkium/README.md

 - Classic scenes like Cornell Box and some customed scenes for demo.

+This tracer is a hard tracer i.e. rendering with CPU only, and uses only one thread, so for complex scenes, it takes massive amount of time to converge.

 ## Build The Project

 Clone the repo (With submodules recursively):